Timdpr/bloodsheet-updater/README.md

 ## Installation

 No need!
-Just download from **[this link](http://www.mediafire.com/file/qbceytj9g9ah76h/BloodsheetUpdater.exe)** and run BloodsheetUpdater.exe
+Just download from **[this link](http://www.mediafire.com/file/47j07fy1u81t7t6/BloodsheetUpdater.exe)** and run BloodsheetUpdater.exe

 ## Usage

 * Enter your GPRO username and password, select the Bloodsheet file you wish to update and hit 'Update'.
+Make sure you do not have your Bloodsheet open when you do this!

 * The tool will fetch your current driver and car attributes, as well as the weather details for the next race, then update the relevant cells in your Bloodsheet.